Improving your brand’s online reputation

 Post regularly on your company blog.
 Blogging isn’t easy, but you can learn with practice and pointers from professionals.
 Use a variety of “voices” and even several distribution points to reach different customers.
 Don’t limit yourself to blogging only on your own site.
 Look to expert forums with your brand messages in mind.

 If your company reaches a stage where it has to combat bad press in an immediate reputation repair, look to Axia Public Relations to help you succeed.
-For ongoing and long-term strategies, download Axia’s free Online Reputation Management Guide to dive into the strategic process of reselling the brand.
+For ongoing and long-term strategies, download Axia’s Online Reputation Management Guide to dive into the strategic process of reselling the brand.
 It takes time, but every step in the right direction will improve your relationship with customers.

 Heather M. Hilliard is a marketing and strategic planning professional with expertise in crisis management communications.
 Earning two master’s degrees and her international Certified Emergency Manager credential, she has worked during disasters as well as “normal business” to offset impact in preparedness for large- and small-scale events in a variety of industries.
 She is an adjunct professor for Tulane University and currently focuses on strategic communications and improvements for clients.
 Heather has worked for Axia Public Relations since December 2015.